top of page

 In the coldest months of the year, or in other harsh environmental conditions such as drought, polyps can shrink into tiny dome shaped bodies known as podocysts.
 This resting, dormant stage allows jellyfish to survive detrimental conditions for lengthy periods and rebound when circumstances become more favourable.

 Sexual reproduction happens when medusae release sperm and eggs into the water.
 Asexual reproduction is more common and occurs when polyps “bud”.
-The complexity and adaptability of this life cycle are a significant part of the reason that the jellyfish has been such a survivor.
+The complexity and adaptability of this life cycle play significant roles that contribute to 700 years of survival for this resilient jellyfish.
+However, this life cycle still has a few question marks that we cannot answer.
+Future work and study in this area will likely provide greater understanding.

 Craspedocustra_sowerbi_A_MRKVICKA_edited.jpg